20 ways to get silence from a noisy classroom

-- Bet them they can’t beat the last class – “they managed to be sat in their seats with their mouths closed and their books open in 7.5 seconds!”
+- Bet them they can’t beat the last class – “they managed to be sitting in their seats with their mouths closed and their books open in 7.5 seconds!”

 - Challenge them to make as many words as possible out of a list of letters on the board